zkipster is GDPR compliant

 We have undertaken extensive reviews in light of this regulation.
-Among the steps we have taken are to update our terms of service and adopt internal processes to respond swiftly to GDPR-related requests.
+Among the steps we have taken are to update our terms of service, move data centers within the European Union, and adopt internal processes to respond swiftly to GDPR-related requests.

 Why is zkipster a data processor instead of a data controller?

 Unlike other event management software companies, zkipster does not determine the purposes and means of the processing of personal data exclusively on behalf of the data controllers (users like e.g. event professionals).
 Therefore zkipster does not qualify as a data controller.

 Under the GDPR, do you foresee any restrictions in the way organizations use zkipster?

 The scope of the zkipster services offering remains the same under the GDPR.

 zkipster offers guest list management software to manage invitations, seating, check-in, and more.
 Being compliant with the GDPR shall not prevent you from or restrict you in using the services of zkipster.

 That being said, organizations using zkipster should fully understand their GDPR obligations as a data controller in order to ensure compliance.

 What type of data can users process with zkipster?

 Successfully using zkipster does not only require entering a certain limited kind and extent of data.
 While it is technically possible to process extensive amounts of personal data, in view of the GDPR requirements, we strongly recommend limiting the personal data entered to what is needed for your events and for zkipster providing the relevant services to you.